"Getting you where you want to be."

 We continuously work to optimize the value of the Transportation System Assets and Resources.

 WSU Transportation Services is tasked with financing, managing and maintaining parking facilities as well as to facilitate and promote transportation options on WSU Pullman campus.
 Transportation Services is a self-supported auxiliary and does not receive federal, state, grant or tuition funding.
 Revenue for capital projects, maintenance, and operations comes solely from parking fees and fines.

 For a more details, please review the Transportation Services At a Glance document.
 This document will be updated at the end of each fiscal year.

 Advisory groups and committees

 University Parking and Transportation Task Force

-The main objective of the task force is to have an established internal review process that provides WSU with a global campus perspective and broad representation on parking and transportation issues.
+The main objective of the task force is to have an established internal review process that provides WSU with a comprehensive campus perspective and broad representation of parking and transportation issues.

-The task force members represent various university groups including the Associated Students of Washington State University, the Residence Hall Association, the Graduate and Professional Student Association, a Commuter Student representative, WSU Faculty, WSU Administrative Professional Advisory Council, WSU Classified Staff, Transportation Services, Business and Finance, Capital Planning and Development, the Parking Appeals Committee, Facilities Operations, and Administrative Services.
+The task force members represent various university groups including the Associated Students of Washington State University, the Residence Hall Association, the Graduate and Professional Student Association, a Commuter Student representative, WSU Faculty, WSU Administrative Professional Advisory Council, WSU Civil Service Staff, Transportation Services, Finance and Administration, Facilities Services, and the Parking Appeals Committee.